-Use a High-Speed Internet
+3. Use a High-Speed Internet

-While there is no direct correlation with high-speed internet and a lower ping/jitter/packet loss, it’s always good to have a high-speed internet connection.
+While there is no direct correlation between high-speed internet and a lower ping/jitter/packet loss, it’s always good to have a high-speed internet connection.
 A low-speed internet connection won’t suffice for your needs, especially if you have numerous devices connected to the same network.

 A high-speed internet connection can conveniently deliver the adequate speed needed by devices connected to the network.
 At the same time, lower internet connection speeds have been known to increase jitter, especially when the bandwidth is being shared with other devices.

 In this case, fiber internet connections are the most preferred connections for optimal online usage.
 You’ll notice significant reductions in jitter, ping, and latency with fiber connections.